RibirX/Ribir/docs/project_practice/how_to_build_a_todo_application_with_ribir.md

 ## Define the Application data structure

 The data structure is the core of the application.
-In Ribir the interface is just the presentation around the data structure, not interfering with the data structure.
-So we need to define Todo data structure first.
+In Ribir the interface is just the presentation around the data structure, but not interfering with the data structure.
+So we need to define the Todo data structure first.

 Now let's define the simplest Todo application data structure.
 I call this structure `TodoMVP`.
-And as a simplest Todo application has a list of what it use to save the collection of todo task at least.
-In Rust, we can use `Vec` structure to describe a list.
-And then, the list must have many task.
+As a simplest Todo application it has a list of what it uses to save the collection of todo tasks at least.
+In Rust, we can use the `Vec` structure to describe a list, and then, the list must be able hold many task.
 A single task needs two fields, `done` and `description`.
-The `done` field use type `bool` to describe task whether or not to complete, and the `description` field use type `String` to describe task specific information.
+The `done` field is of type `bool` to describe whether or not the task is completed and the `description` field is of type `String` to describe task specific information.

 We can try to do it in `main.rs`.